davidaramant/blog-content/content/post/the-buddhabrot-part-2.md

 +++
-title = "The Buddhabrot: Rendering a 68 Gigapixel Fractal - Part 2"
-draft = false
-date = "2017-04-07T13:05:10-04:00"
+title = "The Buddhabrot Part 2 - What is the Buddhabrot?" draft = false date = "2017-04-07T13:05:10-04:00"
 tags = ["Work related","Buddhabrot"]